jimmoffitt/pi-adventures/README.md

 ## Consuming data

-The use-case of driving these experiments is enabling a device to listen for commands via Twitter.
-Realtime may be overkill but seems like an interesting POC, enabling realtime control with low latency.
+The use-case driving these experiments is enabling a device to listen for commands via Twitter.
+Data can be received by either making polls on some interval, or streaming in realtime.
+Realtime streaming may be overkill but seems like an interesting POC, enabling realtime control with low latency.

 ## Restful Search APIs